BrianInGermany/oldcardgames/content/_posts/en/2023-09-15-bullshit_dice.markdown

 ## Setup
 You'll need two dice, a dice cup and a beer coaster.
-- If you don't want to take score with drinks, you'll need pen & paper.
+- You'll need pen & paper to record score (if you don't want to count in "drinks")

 ## Roll Values
 To read your roll, always count the higher die as the tens digit and the lower die as the ones.